In-the-know water sports enthusiasts have been making their way to Aguadilla for decades.

 Built into and around a huge banyan tree, Casa del Árbol in the waterfront Parque de Colón brings out the kid in anyone who’s ever dreamed of having the best treehouse in town.

-The eye-catching Ruinas del Faro Punta Borinquen are also worth a visit.
+The eye-catching Ruinas del Faro Punta Borinquen is also worth a visit.
 The Spanish-style lighthouse was destroyed in a tsunami caused by an earthquake in 1918, but you can walk around and explore amidst the broken brick walls that remain.

 Don’t leave Aguadilla without spending time in the waterfront downtown area, which boasts delicious restaurants, unique shopping, and beautiful views.
 At night, the action heats up with partiers drinking and dancing into the wee hours.